Skip to content

 5 minute read

-This week (21 October 2024) is European Week for Safety and Health at Work and its theme is ‘Safe and healthy work in the digital age’.
+This week (21 October 2024) is European Week for Safety and Health at Work.
+Its theme is ‘Safe and healthy work in the digital age’.
 We took to social media to ask health and safety professionals how they see the digitalisation of the workplace.

 Occupational safety and health professionals are ready to guide workers through the choppy seas of new digital technology, including AI, that’s driving the future of work.

-That’s the message to come out of a three-part IOSH series of social media polls focused on capturing both the hopes and the fears of OSH practitioners when it comes to digitalisation of the workplace.
+That’s the message to come out of a three-part IOSH series of social media polls.
+They capture both the hopes and the fears of OSH practitioners when it comes to digitalisation of the workplace.

-The opportunities and benefits of new technology were clear to the total 2,300 poll respondents, with safety enhancements, efficiency improvements and tighter risk management cited as some of the chief reasons to be cheerful.
+The opportunities and benefits of new technology were clear to the total 2,300 poll respondents.
+They cited safety enhancements, efficiency improvements and tighter risk management as some of the chief reasons to be cheerful.

 Glass more than three-quarters full

-A clear majority of voters took an optimistic view of digitalisation, with 77 per cent saying ‘Yes’ in answer to the question: “Do you believe digitalisation, including AI, has brought major new benefits and opportunities to the global workplace?"
+A clear majority of voters took an optimistic view of digitalisation.
+Seventy-seven per cent answered ‘Yes’ to “Do you believe digitalisation, including AI, has brought major new benefits and opportunities to the global workplace?"

 Site engineer Mark Rafferty, meanwhile, observed how we’re “moving away more and more from social interaction – the more tech, the less human contact.
 Although tech can be a benefit, I feel stronger regarding human interaction and how it used to be.
 Sad days to come.”